pyxtal package

 translate(trans, reset_wp=False)[source]

-move the atomic sites along a translation Note that this may change the structure
+Move the atomic sites along a translation vector.

 Parameters: